19hours/sg-statutes/Acts/Income Tax Act.md

 [22/2011]

-(4) For the year of assessment 2013, the year of assessment 2014 and the year of assessment 2015, the amount of cash payout for each year of assessment shall be
+(4) For the year of assessment 2013, the year of assessment 2014, the year of assessment 2015, the year of assessment 2016, the year of assessment 2017 and the year of assessment 2018, the amount of cash payout for each year of assessment shall be

 where A is the lower of the following: